Galfurian/gpcpp/README.md

 ## Usage

-Here is a simple example demonstrating how to plot data using gpcpp:
+Here is a simple example demonstrating how to plot data using GPCpp:

 ```cpp
 #include <iostream>